Cepher-Bible/Kjv-Style-Covenant-Just/OLD-TESTAMENT/TORAH/GENESIS.md

 \v 11 And God said, Let the earth bring forth grass, herb yielding seed,

-and fruit tree bearing fruit after its kind, whose seed is in itself, upon the earth — and it was so.
+and fruit tree bearing fruit after its kind, whose seed is in itself, upon the earth, and it was so.

 \v 12 And the earth brought forth grass, herb yielding seed after its kind,